A.I. INFORMATION

 Desirable but not essential items:

-What you will need to obtain from Super Sire, Ltd.:
+What you MAY need to obtain from Super Sire, Ltd. These can also be sourced thru online vet supply houses:

 HORMONE SYNCHRONIZATION OF EWES